Excellent

 Many people see improvements in different areas of their lives with Strattera.
 If you take your medication as prescribed, and have a solid care plan and open communication with your provider, you might find that Strattera is worth it for your ADHD.

 Ready to find out if Strattera can help improve your daily life?
 The first step is getting diagnosed with ADHD.
-Find a provider on Klarity who can assess your symptoms, provide a diagnosis if applicable, and talk with you about treatment options.
+Find a provider on Klarity Health who can assess your symptoms, provide a diagnosis if applicable, and talk with you about treatment options.
 Get started today.

 FAQs about Strattera and atomoxetine